 11. Comcast Center

 As you walk past the famed Love Park toward JKF Boulevard, take a look upward.
 Though it won't always be this way, the Comcast Center is the current tallest building in the city.

-Don't pass this one by on your way to brighter things.
+Don't pass this one by!
 Duck inside and take in the Comcast Experience.
 The LED screen show, broadcasted on 2,000-foot screens, is the ultimate tourist adventure.

 12. Barnes Foundation

 Albert C. Barnes is one of Philadelphia's most memorable characters.
 A famed chemist, art collector, writer, businessman, and educator, his personal art collection was both massive and quirky.